bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And that gives you a good understanding what's what's actually happens, right?
 You start from zero and then you have to think about, okay, what do I have to do to get some coins?
 Obviously I have to mine some first and yeah, it is.
-I would, everyone that is really new to the code base, I would recommend to look at the functional tests.
+Everyone that is really new to the code base, I would recommend to look at the functional tests.
 There is also many low-hanging fruits, I think, still in the code base of code that is not tested yet.
 So there are always pull requests welcome of increasing test coverage, which I also did quite a lot.